 Price: Rs.
 15

-My travels in search for the finest vada pav in the West took me to a magical kingdom called Borivali, where I was told of a stall that sold the finest vada pav in all the land.
+Our travels in search for the finest vada pav in the West took us to a magical kingdom called Borivali, where we were told of a stall that sold the finest vada pav in all the land.
 And lo and behold! ’twas so!
 Mangesh Vada Pav was absolutely worth the one hour train ride and the prospect of being ingested by a leopard for a crispier vada you never will find.
-Only vada pav purists such as myself would understand how important nuance is when it comes to the science of vada pav crispiness.
+Only vada pav purists such as ourselves would understand how important nuance is when it comes to the science of vada pav crispiness.
 Mangesh Vada Pav certainly does; maybe it’s the batter they use, maybe the oil.
-All I can say is they didn’t tell me.
+All we can say is they didn’t tell us.

 8) Nitin Vada Pav: IC Colony, Borival West, opposite IC Church.